Queensland Road Danger Map Roche Legal

 The most dangerous roads in Shailer Park

-7 crash black spots in Shailer Park over the last 10 years, ranked by the number of people injured.
+6 crash black spots in Shailer Park over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Shailer Park ranks #273 statewide.

 60